 e) Supervisory letter of support

 A letter of support from the supervisor must be included in the application packet.
-The letter must indicate how the applicant has met all of the corrections agent, career, and application requirements.
+The letter must indicate how the applicant has met all of the Corrections Agent Career application requirements.
 DOC FS applicants and CCA and CPO agencies must submit the packet to the appropriate DOC district supervisor by the established deadline.
 DOC staff from the work release unit who are applying must submit the packet to the director of FS.

-f) Signed DOC Notice of Intent and Consent to Collect Private Information related to the corrections agent, career, promotion process.
+f) Signed DOC Notice of Intent and Consent to Collect Private Information related to the Corrections Agent Career promotional process.

 3. DOC district supervisor/FS director responsibilities

-a) Evaluate the request to ensure that all required materials (as specified in this instruction) are attached and the applicant meets the requirements for promotion to corrections agent, career, as listed under section B.1., above, and the application process specified in section B.2., above.
-Email applicant that the application submitted has been reviewed and sent to the DOC regional manager for approval.
+a) Evaluate the request to ensure that all required materials are attached and the applicant meets the requirements for promotion to Corrections Agent Career as listed under section 1 above, and the application process specified in section 2 above.
+Email the applicant when their application has been reviewed and sent to the DOC FS regional manager for approval.

 b) Submit all application materials to the DOC FS regional manager by the established deadline.